 I had a discussion with my dad—Keith Dodgson—soon after my chat with Anthony.
-As dad was a dementia sufferer I always knew that our chat may be repeated many times, but he was so thrilled when I suggested that we perhaps loan or even donate some of the tools to what sounded like an incredible plan—an exhibition celebrating the history of model making and focused on steam and the railways.
+As dad was living with dementia, I always knew that our chat may be repeated many times, but he was so thrilled when I suggested that we perhaps loan or even donate some of the tools to what sounded like an incredible plan—an exhibition celebrating the history of model making and focused on steam and the railways.
 Dad was so excited to play a part in some way and he regularly asked me about progress in terms of the planning.

 Let me tell you about dad and in particular our involvement in model making.

 Born in Hartlepool in 1932, he left school at the age of 14 as a boy soldier and served in the Royal Signals Corps for nine years, stationed in many places including Catterick Garrison, Bletchley Park and Egypt.
 It was there when he and his fellow army comrades built a boat out of what remained of some wreckage of a Sunderland flying boat.

 Dad had a passion for using his hands and making things that goes back to then, I guess.
 Their plan was to sail the boat down the River Nile and back to the UK, a plan that never came to fruition as their service in Egypt came to an end prior to the boat’s completion.
 However, dad would often reminisce on his involvement.

 On leaving the Army, dad worked for Siemens, later to become GEC Telecommunications in Hartlepool in a career as an engineer and a job and workplace that he loved.
 This involved a two-year secondment to New York installing telephone exchanges in the city.